Everything You Should Know About Sole’s SB900 Indoor Cycle [A Review]

 I say that because I like how Sole emphasizes performance and build over tech features… which is becoming increasingly rare these days.

-But if you’re looking for a straightforward piece of cardio equipment that doesn’t require a monthly membership fee, Sole is a great brand to consider.
+But if you’re looking for a straightforward piece of cardio equipment that doesn’t require a monthly membership fee, Sole is a great brand to consider as well.

-Anyway, they have a pretty generous lineup of cardio machines, but they’ve only got 2 indoor cycles to choose from – the SB900 and the SB700.
+Anyway, they have a pretty generous lineup of cardio machines to choose from, but as I’m writing this, they only offer 2 indoor cycles – the SB900 and the higher-end SB1200.

 Pros